Making Every Moment Count

-After this experience I realized the importance of thinking about my personal health decisions and making sure I created an advanced directive or living will.
-These decisions are ones you'll want your family to know in the event you become critically ill.
+This experience brought out the importance of having an advanced directive or living will with preferences of what you want to happen if you become critically ill.
 A living will can specify whether you wish to be kept alive by artificial means or whether you want to go naturally if there is no hope for a cure to your illness, or not.
 It can list what you want to happen to your pets, where you want your savings account and money to go, and the charities where you want to donate your belongings.

 No one wants to dwell on their mortality but leaving these important questions in the hands of others might not be a good plan.
 Make your loved ones aware of your wishes by putting them in writing, then, make every living moment count.

 © 2015 Peg Cole